Mushroom Fruiting Chamber DIY

-TIP: If you can see the mushroom chamber then there is enough light for the mushrooms to fruit.
-Most mushrooms will receive plenty of ight as you fan and mist them so extra light are not needed.
+TIP: If you can see inside the mushroom chamber then there is enough light for the mushrooms to fruit.
+Most mushrooms will receive plenty of light as you fan and mist them so extra light isn’t needed.

-You can build a fancy growing setup, but this works great!
-New growers and experienced cultivators alike employ these awesomely easy to make shotgun fruiting chambers for the best of reasons.
-Get growing!
+New and experienced cultivators alike employ these awesomely simple mushroom fruiting chambers for the best of reasons.